 WHEN WOULD I RECEIVE MY GMAT ONLINE SCORE?

-As usual, the price of your exam will include the ability to send your school to five business school programs.
+As of April 8, 2021, you will receive an unofficial score preview immediately after you complete the exam, just as you would when taking the standard GMAT.
+Official scores will be delivered by e-mail within seven business days after taking the test.
+At this time, scores for the GMAT Online exam cannot be cancelled, even though you can cancel your score when you test in a testing center.
+However, you can choose not to report your at-home scores to schools.
+As usual, the price of your exam ($250 for the GMAT Online, compared to $275 when taken in a testing center) will include the ability to send your school to five business school programs.
 However, there are two significant policy changes for the GMAT Online exam.
 First, you do not have to choose those programs on Test Day.
 You can wait until after you receive your official score to decide to which programs, if any, you want your scores sent.
-Second, the GMAC is currently waiving the fee for sending additional scores beyond those initial five.
+Second, the GMAC has waived the fee for sending additional scores beyond those initial five.
 So, you will be able to send your GMAT Online score to additional schools at no extra cost.

 You can take the GMAT Online two times.
 If you have already taken the GMAT Online prior to September 23, 2020 and received a valid score, then you can take the GMAT Online one more time.
 All attempts taken after September 23, 2020 count toward your limits of 5 GMAT attempts in a 12-month period and 8 lifetime attempts.